Hermann Paul Reißhaus: International and national politics

 During the week of 14–21 July 1889 Reißhaus was in Paris where he took part in what became the founding congress of the Second Socialist International.
 In October 1891, sitting alongside August Bebel und Wilhelm Liebknecht, he opened the SPD (party) congress in his home city.
 The congress agreed the "Erfurt Program" which now became the reference point for party strategy and objectives through several decades.
 During this period he was also a co-founder of the "German Tailoring Association" (Deutsche Schneider- und Schneiderinnenverband), serving between 1888 and 1892 as the union's "Vertrauensmann" (chief spokesman) and administrative head.

-In the 1890 General Election the SPD won more votes than any other party, although application of the infamous "Three-class voting system" meant that this translated into just 35 of the 397 seats in the national parliament (Reichstag).
+In the 1890 General Election the SPD won more votes than any other party, although just 35 of the 397 seats in the national parliament (Reichstag).
 One of those seats was nevertheless won by Paul Reißhaus, who was thereby the first Social Democrat from Erfurt to secure election to the parliament.
 His election leaflets proclaimed, "Down with the Cartel! - the oppressors of the people, the food-price manipulators".
 From June 1893 to January 1907, and then again from January 1912 until the imperial political structure ended in November 1918, Reißhaus sat as an SPD member of the imperial Reichstag, representing what was identified as the Saxe-Meiningen 2 electoral district.